 Inventory, lb : 0

-Asparagus lettuce is available primarily in autumn and winter.
+Asparagus lettuce is available in the spring months.

 Recipes that include Asparagus Lettuce.
 One is easiest, three is harder.